Evidence vault

 AML evidence vault — every client record, always audit-ready

-Certivus keeps all AML evidence — identity documents, screening results, risk decisions, notes, and timestamps — organised around each client.
-One click exports everything HMRC needs to see.
+Certivus keeps AML evidence — identity documents, screening results, risk decisions, notes, review triggers, and timestamps — organised around each client.
+Export a clear record when a partner, MLRO, HMRC, or a professional body needs to review the file.

-Includes 2 free checks - no credit card required
+Includes 5 free verifications/month - no credit card required

 Answer-first summary